wangta69/laravel_board/README.md

 ```

 Step 3) create storage for bbs
-Step 3.1) make 'app' Directory on your storage and add 'rw'
+Step 3.1) make 'app' Directory on your storage and add 'rw' (if directory exist skip)
 ```
 #mkdir storage/app
 #chmod 707 storage/app